jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/write/burntokensof.md

 {% tab title="Step by step" %}
 **Burns a token holder's supply.**

-_Only a token's holder, a designated operator, or a project's terminal's delegate can burn it._
+_Only a token's holder, a designated operator, or a project's terminal can burn it._

 ### Definition